aryamanan/PythonAssign1/README.md

 # PythonAssign1

-I've created a program which allows to access all the programs in ordered way through a single pyhthon file
+I've created a program which allows to access all the programs in ordered way through a single python file

 Hope you like the assignment sir :)